Lysis buffer: Salts

 Lysis buffer usually contains one or more salts.
 The function of salts in lysis buffer is to establish an ionic strength in the buffer solution.
 Some of the most commonly used salts are NaCl, KCl, and (NH4)2SO4.
 They are usually used with a concentration between 50 and 150 mM.

 Detergent

 Detergents are organic amphipathic (with hydrophobic tail and a hydrophilic head) surfactants.
 They are used to separate membrane proteins from membrane because the hydrophobic part of detergent can surround biological membranes and thus isolate membrane proteins from membranes.
 Although detergents are widely used and have similar functions, the physical and chemical properties of detergents of interest must be considered in light of the goals of an experiment.

 Detergents are often categorized as nonionic, anionic, cationic, or zwitterionic, based on their hydrophilic head group feature.

 Nonionic detergents like Triton X-100 and zwitterionic detergents like CHAPS (3-[(3-cholamidopropyl)dimethylammonio]-1-propanesulfonate) are nondenaturing (will not disrupt protein functions).
 Ionic detergents like sodium dodecyl sulfate (SDS) and cationic detergents like ethyl trimethyl ammonium bromide are denaturing (will disrupt protein functions).
 Detergents are a major ingredient that determines the lysis strength of a given lysis buffer.

+Detergent-Free Cell Lysis Buffers

+One common issue faced by many cell lysis buffers is the disruption of protein structures during the lysis process, partially caused by use of detergents.
+Detergents often prevent the restoration of native conditions necessary for proper protein folding.

+For the longest time, after a detergent-based cell lysis, a buffer exchange and/or dialysis had to be performed to remove the detergent among other hindering compounds to restore native conditions.

+To overcome this a solution has emerged in the form of a detergent-free cell lysis buffer.
+The GentleLys buffer employs copolymers instead of detergents, ensuring efficient cell lysis while maintaining the native environment crucial for the correct folding of cellular components, such as proteins.